Aquaveo/xmstool_runner/README.md

-A connection from a web browser can be made using http://noVNC-IP:6080/vnc.html?host=noVNC-IP&port=6080, where "noVNC-IP" is the IP address of the macOS computer.
+A connection from a web browser can be made using http://noVNC-IP:6080/vnc.html?host=noVNC-IP&port=6080, where "noVNC-IP" is the IP address of the macOS or Linux computer.